 On January 8, 1815, American forces commanded by General Jackson, decisively defeated the British forces as they tried to capture New Orleans.
 The battle, which took place after the Treaty of Ghent had been signed, effectively ended the war.

-At the last minute Jackson positioned his reserve troops at the exact spot the British were planning to aim their assault.
+At the last minute, Jackson positioned his reserve troops at the exact spot the British were planning to aim their assault.
 As dawn broke, the British began their assault.
-The British soldiers gallantly attacked, but the Americans were too prepared and their artillery wreaked havoc on the advancing British.
-General Pakenham tried to rally his men and continue the assault despite the fact that two horses were shot out from under him and he was wounded.
-Eventually he was mortally wounded and died on the battlefield.
+The British soldiers gallantly attacked, but the Americans were too prepared, and their artillery wreaked havoc on the advancing British.
+General Pakenham tried to rally his men and continue the assault even though two horses were shot out from under him and he was wounded.
+Eventually, he was mortally wounded and died on the battlefield.
 Within an hour the battle was over.